San Diego Yard Drainage & Stormwater (2026): French Drains, Permeable Pavers, Legal Tie-ins & Permits

 Can my sump pump discharge to the storm drain?

-Sometimes no—non-stormwater discharges to the public storm system are generally prohibited unless specifically allowed by City ordinance/MS4 rules.
+Sometimes no. Non-stormwater discharges to the public storm system are generally prohibited unless specifically allowed by City ordinance/MS4 rules.
 We typically design sumps to discharge to on-site infiltration or to a permitted ROW outlet if allowed.

-How often should I maintain my system?
+How often should I maintain my drainage system?

 - City of San Diego DS-560: Storm Water Requirements Applicability Checklist